Karumi/learnyougit/exercises/git_reset/problem.md

 What does `git reset` have to do with all this?
 It basically is the tool that lets you modify your repository areas as you wish.

-Reset can be thought as a three steps process.
+Reset can be thought as a three-steps process.
 Each step affecting one of the three described areas.
 Imagine we start with the following state:

 ```
                      +------+